Anne’s Admission Advice: Applying to USC Kaufman

 The USC Undergraduate Application

 The first step in applying to USC Kaufman is completing the USC Undergraduate Application.
-This includes the Common Application and USC Writing Supplement (first-year applicants) or Program Materials (transfer applicants).
-Be sure to select “KSOD: Dance, B.F.A.” as your intended major—which will generate a link to SlideRoom where you will begin your USC Kaufman Portfolio.
+This includes the Common Application.
+You must apply “Regular Decision”.
+Be sure to select dance as your intended major—which will generate a link to SlideRoom where you will begin your USC Kaufman Portfolio.
 Please note that current USC students applying to our program do not need to complete the USC Undergraduate Application.

 The USC Kaufman Portfolio